NDevTK/OriginMarker/README.md

 Rename the folder/marker on the origin

 # Automatic mode
-If no Marker name is set 4 emojis will be used to identify the origin.
+If no Marker name is set emojis will be used to identify the origin.
-This works by using the first 9 letters of a sha256 hash of the origin encoded into emoji.
+This works by using a sha256 hash of the origin encoded into emoji.